 Never in a million years would I have guessed that I would not only visit Cyprus but stay there for several months and I have housesitting to thank for that.
 Ten thousand years of history, stunning beaches, long stretches of rocky coastline, fabulous food and amazing people make this incredible island a unique place to visit.

 With one of the oldest recorded histories in the world, Cyprus lies at the crossroads of Europe, Africa and Asia.
 There are so many things to do in Cyprus it is blessed with magnificent natural beauty and it should come as no surprise that this is the land that gave birth to Aphrodite the Goddess of Love.
-While I spent most of my time in Southern Cyprus I would highly recommend going beyond the south and doing a road trip to Northern Cyprus.
+While I spent most of my time in Southern Cyprus, I highly recommend going beyond the south and going on a road trip to Northern Cyprus.

 History of Cyprus

 Located just south of Turkey and west of Lebanon Cyprus sits in the glorious turquoise Meditteranean Sea.
 This region has been a historic and cultural crossroads for over two millennia and Cyprus at the southwest of the island has played a role in the ancient history of Persia, Greece, the Roman Empire, early Christianity, and much more.

 Alexander the Great claimed Cyprus in the 4th century and remained part of his empire until the Romans arrived in 30BC.

 The Romans possessed Cyprus until around 330AD and then it was conquered by Richard the Lion Heart on his way to the third Crusade.
 Richard sold the island to the Knights Templar who then sold it to the Lusignans who ruled here for 300 years.